 The simplest, most important concept in that definition is the ability to change who the player character is, which is done by defining their innate physical, mental, and personality attributes.
 If a game does not have this, as Deus Ex and Anachronox do not (you can modify JC Denton’s physical attributes via augmentations and choose his skills, but you cannot change his personality), then they do not meet the requirements for role-playing as defined by pen and paper RPGs (the original RPGs), thus they are not RPGs.
 And when discussing gameplay mechanics, if the mechanic in question has no relation to role-playing as per that definition (which is the common denominator for all pen and paper RPGs) then that mechanic has no inherent relation to the concept of role-playing, e.g. dialogue windows, combat ability trees, and class based gameplay.
 Don’t just take our word for it, ask yourself how gameplay mechanics like these are inherently tied into the concept of role-playing.

 But Deus Ex and Anachronox are not the only Pseudo RPGs, and we have yet to explain the mechanics they feature that resemble mechanics in actual RPGs.
-On the next page, we will explain all of this.

 The most comprehensive Pseudo RPGs, the ones closest to actual RPGs, will go as far as having an actual skill system—not a mere combat ability tree which has nothing to do with role-playing like The Witcher games, Borderlands series, Dark Messiah: Of Might and Magic, Dishonored series, Shadow Warrior series, PAYDAY 2, etc, but an actual skill system; the ability to potentially become good at certain tasks.
 Deus Ex is one of the most thorough, comprehensive Pseudo RPGs and one of few with a skill system.
 The skills are pictured below.